stuartpauljames/school-hub/README.md

 from, not a pasted-in ID), your children's names, your school app logins, and finally two clearly ordered buttons -- run a test check first, then install everything to run automatically.
 No manual file editing required.
-This is what `SETUP.md` walks through for a less technical audience.

-Prefer the terminal? `npm run setup` is a text-based version of the same wizard (no live calendar picker, just paste in a calendar ID), followed by `npm run authorize-google`, `npm run install-service`, and `npm run doctor`.
+Prefer the terminal throughout? `npm run setup` is a text-based version of the same wizard (no live calendar picker, just paste in a calendar ID), followed by `npm run authorize-google`, `npm run install-service`, and `npm run doctor`.

 `npm run install-service` detects whether you're on Mac or Windows and installs the right kind of background service automatically -- on Mac this